ilbuonmarcio/lydia/README.md

 mrczlnks is a free to use Arch Linux + i3-wm install script.

 It is primarly designed for my own usage but free for you all to use and modify to fit your own purposes.

+It's all done by hand... because doing it by feet would have been too difficult. :P

 ## Disclaimer